 Know the Collagen Source

-While manufacturers should disclose every ingredient on the bottle or at least on their site, many do not.
+While manufacturers should disclose every ingredient on the bottle or at least on their site, many do not do this.
 Be skeptical of companies that keep their ingredients a secret or hide behind proprietary blends.
 Going organic is another solution, as there are minimal secondary ingredients that may be the actual cause of side effects.

 Side Effects of Collagen Supplements